Please enter your name, email and zip code below to sign up!

 Each year, we help more and more people to overcome alcohol and drug dependence.

-Residential Treatment The Residential Treatment program offers a 14-day, 24-hour supervised living with highly structured addictions programming.
+Residential Treatment The Residential Treatment program offers a 28-day, 24-hour supervised living with highly structured addictions programming.
 The program consists of educational classes related to chemical dependency, and focuses on relapse and recovery skills.
 Programming is designed to teach basic recovery and life management skills to increase the individuals ability to function effectively at home, work and socially.
-The RT program is enhanced with social and recreational activities, on-site 12-step meetings, family education, HIV education and testing, individual, group and spiritual counseling.
+The Residential Treatment program is enhanced with social and recreational activities, on-site 12-step meetings, family education, HIV education and testing, individual, group and spiritual counseling.
 Case management services link clients with community-based services to meet basic needs.
 On-site drug testing is routinely conducted.

 Intensive Outpatient Program Intensive Outpatient Treatment services are designed to empower each client to remain abstinent from alcohol, drugs, and gambling.
 Services focus on improving psychological and social coping skills which result in the improvement in their quality of life.
-Intensive Outpatient services are a natural progression for those individuals who are stepping down from Detox, Residential Treatment, or who have been diagnosed with a serious substance dependence problem.
+Intensive Outpatient services are a natural progression for those individuals who are stepping down from Withdrawal Management, Residential Treatment, or who have been diagnosed with a serious substance dependence problem.
 The program offers eight to sixteen (8-16) weeks of cognitive-based group sessions, meeting three (3) times a week for three (3) hours.
 Groups are offered during day and evening hours to increase accessibility for clients.

-Gambling Treatment Problem Gambling describes individuals whose gambling causes psychological, financial, emotional, marital, legal, or other difficulties for themselves and people surrounding them.
+Problem Gambling Treatment Problem Gambling describes individuals whose gambling causes psychological, financial, emotional, marital, legal, or other difficulties for themselves and people surrounding them.
 Other addictive behaviors are commonly found with problem gamblers and may be contributing factors.
 Problem gamblers frequently experience problems with alcohol, drug abuse, and/or addictive sexual behaviors.
 All persons entering The Salvation Army Harbor Light Center (SAHLC) for treatment services are assessed to determine the level of functionality and need for services.